kpyopark/bigquery-util/README.md

 In this script, you MUST modify the following keywords to match your project environment.

-- <<master-project>> in line 175, 177: This value should be the master project id in your organization.
-All reservations and assignment meta are stored in the master project's information schema in BigQuery.
+- `<<master-project>>` in line 175, 177: This value MUST be replaced with the master project id in your organization.
+All reservations and assignment information are stored in the master project's information schema in BigQuery.

 [How to use it ?]